Skip to main content

 Copyright

-Permission to publish material from the William Alexander Carter, account ledger must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the William Alexander Carter account ledgers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

-Of particular interest is Carter's business with Mormons.
-Aware of the market opportunity presented by Mormons, Carter opened a second store at Heber, Utah.
-In order to make things go more smoothly, Carter recruited Mormon Bishop Abram Hatch as a partner.
-Nevertheless, the Heber store closed in the face of the Mormon policy of not trading with "gentiles."
+Of particular interest is Carter's business with members of the Church of Jesus Christ of Latter-day Saints.
+Aware of the market opportunity presented by Latter-day Saints, Carter opened a second store in Heber, Utah.
+In order to make things go more smoothly, Carter recruited Bishop Abram Hatch as a partner.
+Nevertheless, the Heber store closed in the face of the Church’s policy of not trading with "gentiles."

 W. A. and Mary E. Carter had six children: Ada, who married army surgeon J. K. Corson, Anna (Mrs. James Van Allen Carter), Lulie (Mrs. Maurice Groshon), Roberta (Mrs. W. H. Camp), William A. and Edgar.
 James Van Allen Carter was not related to Judge Carter but was a son-in-law.